Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 5. Practice Mindful Food Combining

-Ayurveda considers food combination as important as food choice.
-Certain combinations create digestive conflict, producing Ama (toxins):
+Ayurveda treats food combinations as just as important as the food itself.
+Certain combinations create digestive conflict and produce Ama (toxins): Combinations to avoid:

-- Fruit with dairy (e.g., fruit smoothies with yoghurt) — fruit ferments when combined with slower-digesting dairy
+- Fruit with dairy (fruit smoothies with yoghurt).
+Fruit ferments when paired with slower-digesting dairy

-- Fish with dairy — produces skin toxins according to classical texts
+- Fish with dairy.
+Produces skin toxins according to the classical texts

-- Fresh fruit immediately after a full meal — eat fruit on an empty stomach or 30 minutes before meals
+- Fresh fruit right after a full meal.
+Eat fruit on an empty stomach or 30 minutes before meals

 Building Your Ayurvedic Plate